Craft Brew Alliance: Products

 The company produces brands such as Redhook, Widmer Brothers Brewing, Omission Beer and several others.

 Redhook

 Redhook was founded in the early 1980s in Seattle.
 At first, the brewery was a small shop in the Seattle neighborhood of Ballard.
 The beers brewed by Redhook include ESB, IPA, Pilsner, Copperhook, and seasonal brews.
+Anheuser-Busch sold Redhook to Tilray on 8 August 2023 due to the decline in sales from the 2023 Bud Light boycott.

 Widmer Brothers Brewing

-Widmer Brothers brews various beers including their flagship, Hefe American Hefewiezen, Drop Top Amber Ale, Upheaval IPA, Steel Bridge Porter, PDX Pils, various seasonals and 10+ small batch beers on tap at the Brewery on Russell St.
+Widmer Brothers brews various beers including their flagship, Hefe American Hefewiezen, Drop Top Amber Ale, Upheaval IPA, Steel Bridge Porter, PDX Pils, various seasonals and 10+ small batch beers on tap at the Brewery on Russell St. Anheuser-Busch sold Widmer Brothers to Tilray on August 8, 2023, due to the decline in sales from the 2023 Bud Light boycott.

 Kona Brewing Company

 The Kona Brewing Company was founded in the spring of 1994 and is Hawaii's largest brewery.

 Omission Beer

-The company's Omission Beer is designed to have low gluten content by using a proprietary enzyme to remove gluten from traditional beer ingredients - namely malted barley.
+The company's Omission Beer is designed to have low gluten content by using a proprietary enzyme to remove gluten from traditional beer ingredients – namely malted barley.

 Square Mile Cider Company

-Launched in 2013, there are two primary products under this brand - "The Original" which is a traditional hard apple cider; and "Spur & Vine", which is a "hopped apple cider".
+Launched in 2013, there are two primary products under this brand – "The Original" which is a traditional hard apple cider; and "Spur & Vine", which is a "hopped apple cider".